 I think there's a handful of activities that can shorten your learning curve for success in your business, and this is definitely one of them.

 Having said that, attending live events can get expensive when one considers travel, lodging, and event costs.

 An alternative to attending the real thing is to watch the event virtually via Live Streaming.

 Many event organizers make this an option for those who cannot attend or prefer not to travel, and it's a really good alternative.

 Importantly, it's much cheaper and can really help you reduce business costs when your budget is tight while still benefiting from the event training.

 And while Live Streaming won't give you the ability to meet event attendees and talk business, it's certainly better than not going at all.

-While this strategy may not reduce your business costs immediately, through buying products, courses and tools in a more focused manner you will save money in your business.
+While this strategy may not reduce your business costs immediately, by buying products, courses, and tools in a more focused manner you will save money on your business.

 I tell all my coaching clients this in one of our first sessions…